haggman/diabetes-demo/README.md

 WHERE processed_input != '__INTERCEPT__'
 ORDER BY ABS(weight) DESC
 LIMIT 10;

+-- 3. Confusion matrix at default threshold (0.5)
+WITH predictions AS (
+  SELECT
+    diabetes as actual_label,
+    predicted_diabetes as predicted_label
+  FROM ML.PREDICT(MODEL `demo_diabetes.diabetes_model`,
+    (SELECT * FROM `demo_diabetes.diabetes_raw`))
+)
+SELECT
+  CASE actual_label WHEN 1 THEN 'Has Diabetes' ELSE 'No Diabetes' END as actual, CASE predicted_label WHEN 1 THEN 'Has Diabetes' ELSE 'No Diabetes' END as predicted, COUNT(*) as count
+FROM predictions
+GROUP BY actual_label, predicted_label
+ORDER BY actual_label DESC, predicted_label DESC;
 ```

 **Expected results:**
 - AUC-ROC around 0.85-0.95 (excellent discrimination)
 - Top features likely include: HbA1c_level, blood_glucose_level, age, BMI
+- Model should identify ~70-80% of diabetes cases (recall)

 ---